zRhyan/BotCollectibles/Context.md

 - Command to give captures and coins to admins will be implemented in Part 2, but the foundation for /add, /addb etc. will already be in Part 1.

 ## Next Steps
 1. Define Scope of Part 1: It has already been defined that only explicitly agreed functionalities remain in Part 1.
-Commands to give coins and extra banners to admins, for example, will be in Part 2.
+Commands to give coins and extra banners to admins, for example, will be in Part 2.(X)
 2. Create GitHub Repository with folder structure (docs, bot, database, tests).
+(X)
 3. Configure Aiogram: Create basic bot that responds to /start.
+(X)
 4. Configure PostgreSQL on Railway and test connection.
+(X)
-5. Implement Part 1 Commands in a modular way (eventually with AI help for boilerplate).
+5. Implement Part 1 Commands in a modular way (eventually with AI help for boilerplate). ( )
-6. Test and Adjust according to client feedback.
+6. Test and Adjust according to client feedback. ( )

 ## Current project structure:
 ```